 I’m Sophie Egan, the founder of Full Table Solutions.
 I’m also an author, contributor to The New York Times, and leader at the intersection of food, health, and climate.

-For over five years, I served as the Director of Health and Sustainability Leadership and Editorial Director for the Strategic Initiatives Group at The Culinary Institute of America.
+Previously, I served as the Director of Health and Sustainability Leadership and Editorial Director for the Strategic Initiatives Group at The Culinary Institute of America.
 In that role, I helped improve millions of meals served each day, across restaurant chains, foodservice companies, K-12 school districts, and institutions—from phasing out antibiotics in the meat supply to boosting the appeal of vegetables.
-I am honored to continue working on behalf of the CIA, in partnership with Stanford University, as Co-Director of the Menus of Change University Research Collaborative.

 As an undergrad at Stanford, I studied history and math, competed on the triathlon team, and managed a student dining hall.
 In 2014, I earned my MPH in Health and Social Behavior at UC Berkeley, where I studied food systems, food innovation, and food writing under Michael Pollan.
 I was also a Fellow at the UC Berkeley Center for Health Leadership.
 Two years later, I was named one of the UC Global Food Initiative's 30 Under 30.